 Liverpool Road, which runs through Irlam and Cadishead is home to nearly 200 shops and businesses, with many smaller niche services thriving in the area.
 The locality is also home to a 24 hour Tesco Superstore and Lidl.

 Various out of town shopping centres are close at hand, such as the Trafford Centre, although there is a determined and popular effort for residents to support and buy from their local suppliers within Irlam and Cadishead.

 For the little ones, there are a variety of early years’ childcare and nursery education facilities available in Irlam and Cadishead.

-Irlam and Cadishead College – located in the centre of the district provides both secondary and post-16 education.
+Irlam and Cadishead Academy – located in the centre of the district provides both secondary and post-16 education.
 Rebuilt in 2012 the college offers state-of-the-art teaching, learning and sports facilities.
 The college also benefits from professional sports coaching provided by Manchester United Foundation in association with Sport England and Hamilton Davies Trust.